 Make time to do a scan for what is possibly available for grant, funding support or sponsorship opportunities from organisations, funding bodies, local councils, or other groups or businesses.
 Think of it as a way to share resources and increase your ability to have an impact.
-Check out the eligibility and selection criteria on our website, then consider applying for the Mental Health Week Small Grants Program (applications close 5pm, Friday 31 July 2020) as an option.
+Check out the eligibility and selection criteria on our website, then consider applying for the Mental Health Week Small Grants Program as an option.